Humber is a men’s prison in Brough, near Hull, East Yorkshire.

 Arrival and first night

-When a resident first arrives at Humber, they will be able to contact a family member by phone.
+When a prisoner first arrives at Humber, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.